OrbitPortal/ARINC424_Converter_Old/README.md

 ## Limitations:
 + Jeehell's ER needs a Baseline dataset/FS NavData to process (for fixes' coordinates).
 + MJC's ER/PD/PE/PF needs a Baseline dataset/FS NavData to process (for fixes' id or coordinates).
++ ProSim's ER/PD/PE/PF needs a Baseline dataset/FS NavData to process (for fixes' id or coordinates).
++ TFDi's ER/PD/PE/PF needs a Baseline dataset/FS NavData to process (for fixes' id or coordinates).
 + Aerosoft may requires Baseline dataset/FS NavData to process (for fixes' coordinates).